 Daytrip 1: Chimney Rock & Lake Lure

 - Location: 431 Main St, Chimney Rock, NC 28720, Admission fee: $17 adult/$8 youth

 - Highlights: Best mountain views in the region, home to the state’s second tallest waterfall, popular movie filming site

-- Tip: Treat yourself to a pastry and cup of joe at On the Rocks (conveniently located in Chimney Rock Village) prior to your hiking adventure.
+- Tip: Start off with a pastry and cup of joe at On the Rocks (Chimney Rock Village) prior to your hiking adventure

 - More info on Chimney Rock State Park

 Though located in North Carolina, Chimney Rock State Park is (rightfully so) extremely popular with both NC & SC tourists, especially those staying in the nearby cities of Asheville & Greenville.
 While admission is overpriced, the scenery is incredible and the trails well-maintained.

 Challenge your lower body to a 500 step climb up to a uniquely shaped rock outcropping, or opt for a more relaxing elevator ride (44 steps still required) up the mountains (one of the few places in the world where you can do so!).
 No matter which route you take to get to the top, you are rewarded with the same standout view of the picturesque Blue Ridge region.
 On a clear day, the view stretches out for 75 miles, with Lake Lure and the Hickory Nut gorge forming a near picture-perfect backdrop for photos.